IN A NUTSHELL

-Neither of Freestone’s parents finished high school, but they instilled a love of libraries during her early years.
-Unabashedly nerdy ever since, she’s collected a motley crew of university degrees, culminating in a PhD in infectious diseases and international development.
-Before she became a doctor of something philosophical, she was an archaeologist.
+Neither of Freestone’s parents finished high school, but they instilled a love of libraries during their early years.
+Unabashedly nerdy ever since, they’ve collected a motley crew of university degrees, culminating in a PhD in infectious diseases and international development.
+Before they became a doctor of something philosophical, they worked in archaeology.
 This led to documenting long-abandoned villages beneath the stony gaze of Easter Island’s moai, wielding a machete through the Belizean rainforest to help map lost cities, and donning a lab coat in the UK to restore ancient Roman armor and treasures from Celtic burial hoards.

 Image credit: Josephine Teng